Microsoft Claims Windows 10 Saves Enterprises 28% More Than They Claimed Last Year

 This.
 Several models of Dell laptops we buy won't run 7 because of driver issues.
 IIRC, the most common problem is a Broadcom network adapter.
 It sucks being forced to run something that is harder to support.

-Of course the cap was hit in 5 days (Score:2)
+Of course the cap was hit in 5 days (Score:3)

 Employers want to pay as little as possible for labor.
 H-1B allows companies to hire indentured servants at a 30% discount to market rates.